 - Attention to Detail

 Even if you are not in a management position, you will often be asked to manage a project or team, if only for a brief period.
 Being a project manager requires strong leadership skills, the ability to delegate tasks, and a constant focus on the end goal.

 As an IT professional, you may also be involved in client and vendor management.
 It is essential that you know how to communicate with clients and vendors effectively to ensure your company's needs are being met efficiently.

 No matter what your position in IT, you will need some form of negotiation skills, from making hiring decisions to collaborating with vendors or contractors to selling your idea to an organization.
 Being able to come to an agreement that satisfies both parties is a great soft skill that will make you stand out, particularly if you want to be promoted to a management position.

-A presentation can be anything from a one-on-one conversation to a department meeting to a lecture.
+A presentation can be anything from a one-on-one conversation to a department meeting or lecture.
 Whatever the form, you need to be able to articulate your ideas clearly to others.
 Even if your ideas are great, no one will be able to appreciate them if you cannot convey them effectively.
-Working on your approachability, verbal communication, and your familiarity with presentation tools will help you strengthen your presentation skills.
+Working on your approachability, verbal communication, and your familiarity with presentation tools will help you to strengthen your presentation skills.

 - Logical Thinking